barrett-ruth/http-codes.nvim/readme.md

     {
         'barrett-ruth/http-codes.nvim'
         opts = {
-            -- *REQUIRED*: 'fzf' or 'telescope'
+            -- defaults to available picker: 'fzf-lua' or 'telescope' use = 'fzf-lua'
-            use = 'fzf',
             -- How the mozilla url is opened.
             -- Configured by default based on OS: open_url = 'xdg-open %s' -- UNIX
                   -- = 'open %s'     -- OSX
                   -- = 'start %s'    -- Windows
         },
+        -- or 'nvim-telescope/telescope.nvim'
-        dependencies = {
+        dependencies = 'ibhagwan/fzf-lua'
-            -- choose your picker:
-            'ibhagwan/fzf-lua'
-         -- 'nvim-telescope/telescope.nvim',
-        },
     }
 })
 ```